ngajic/ngajic.github.io/README.md

 I am using **Highcharts**' .js files to present charts.
 Code and many examples for it are available at their GitHub account: [*Highcharts.*](https://github.com/highcharts/highcharts)

-* For now only 0ths chart is available with score files dating way back in the beginning of Nv2.0 highscoring.
+*Many charts are present now, from score files dating way back in the beginning of Nv2.0 highscoring.
 Score files were gathered from different sides thanks to Eddy's *N2High3.0*